Key Points

 What Are the Differences in Maintenance Between Light-Duty and Heavy-Duty Diesel Engines?

 Manufacturers typically provide drivers with two types of maintenance schedules: normal and severe.
 Most light-duty trucks serve as modes of transportation and are safe to follow the normal maintenance schedule.
 Heavy-duty diesel trucks may require more frequent care because they often haul or tow heavy loads and can trek through steep, rugged roadways.
-In such cases, they should follow the severe maintenance schedule.
+In such cases, they should follow a severe maintenance schedule.

 Is It More Difficult to Become a Light- Or Heavy-Duty Mechanic?